supahcraig/ImpalaAutoScale/README.md

 It is possible to manually edit the `.impala_autoscale.conf` using vim if you need to tweak the JDBC URL.

 ### List Profiles
+To list the currently stored profiles use the `ls` command

 `ias configure ls`

-This will list all the currently stored profiles.

 ### Running the load test
-`ias run -i <profile> -F <SQL file>`

-or...

-`ias run -i <profile> -s <SQL statement>`

 To run the load test you must specify a profile to use and a query to execute.
 The query can be supplied as a command line argument directly, or as a file containing your query.

 At runtime, a boilerplate `config.jmx` file is modified to include the username/password/JDBC URL/SQL from the specified profile and query and saved as `myconfig.jmx`  Once the new jmx file is created, `run` will initiate the JMeter execution with this command (it will run it for you), and put the output into `./resultsfile` and also into a new folder called `./output`.
 Subsequent runs will remove those two artifacts before execution.

+`ias run -p <profile> -F <SQL file>`

+or...

+`ias run -p <profile> -s <SQL statement>`

  You do _not_ need to issue this command, `ias run` will execute it for you.
 `HEAP="-Xms1g -Xmx1g -XX:MaxMetaspaceSize=256m" CLASSPATH=$(pwd) ./apache-jmeter-5.4.3/bin/jmeter -n -t myconfig.jmx -l ./resultsfile -e -o output`

+---
 ## Results

 While the test is running, evidence should be visible in the CDP Virtual Data Warehouse tile.
 For a sufficiently complicated query & large enough dataset it is possible to see a scale-up event.